unzoa/Note/vuex.md

 	# in ur component import {mapGetters ,mapActions} from 'vuex'
 	# then use the mapGetters in computed:{ ...mapGetters(['state-name']) }

 	# then methods:{ ...mapActions(['mutation-type']) }

-	# the value of use vuex
-	** in the same component , the state is sync
-	** router-link to anther component ,the state sync too